tomhendra/courses/19-testing-javascript/README.md

 ### 3.13.
 Auto-format All Files and Validate Relevant Files in a pre-commit Script with lint-staged

-- We can automatically format the files on commit and only check the relevant files with ESLint.
-- We can use `lint-staged` to run scripts on the files that are going to be committed as part of our pre-commit hook.
+Rather than failing when a developer has failed to format their files or run linting on all the files in the project on every commit, it would be even better to just automatically format the files on commit and only check the relevant files with eslint.
+Let’s use `lint-staged` to run scripts on the files that are going to be committed as part of our precommit hook.

 - Install with `npm install --save-dev lint-staged`.
 - We can create a config file `.lintstagedrc`: